vim-jp / vimdoc-en / ft_hare

 INDENTATION SETTINGS ft-hare-indent

-this, simply prefix the variable with b: instead of g:.
+the variable with b: instead of g:.

-g:hare_indent_match_switch
+g:hare_indent_match_switch b:hare_indent_match_switch

-indented only one level: >hare
+only indented one level: >hare

 const file = match (os::create(path, 0o644,